Browse our list of frequently asked questions about imec.icon and get details on partnerships, project roles, financing, subcontracting, and more.

 The 50/50 rule applies to the total project cost (total budget for the 2 years) at full proposal phase.
 During the abstract phase (where the consortium only needs to give a number of MM), it is up to the consortium to answer to the best of one's knowledge.

-Mind: 50% is a bare minimum for the external partners; a balance of 55-70% can be interpreted as stronger commitment from the external partners.
+Mind: 50% is a bare minimum; a balance of 55-70% can be interpreted as stronger commitment from the external partners.
 Also, this is a safer option, for instance if one of the partners drops out during project execution.

 Yes.
 However, this person has to be directly involved in the project and cannot be a pure administrative person.
 The amount of effort strongly depends on the complexity of your project: more complex projects probably need more management overhead.